-A vehicle crossing place or crossing is that part of the driveway from the front property boundary to the kerb line.
+A vehicle crossing place or crossing (sometimes known as a crossover) is that part of the driveway from the front property boundary to the kerb line.
 While it forms part of the road reserve it is the property owners’ responsibility to construct and maintain.

 Crossings to residential properties must be constructed in either concrete or brick paving.
 For commercial properties, crossings may only be constructed in concrete.
 The construction of crossings shall be in accordance with this specification and any variance must first be approved in writing by the Manager of Engineering Infrastructure.